fandora-network/docs/docs/edge/get-started/terraform-aws-deployment.md

 ## Deployment procedure

 ### Pre deployment steps
-* read through the [polygon-technology-edge](https://registry.terraform.io/modules/aws-ia/polygon-technology-edge/aws) terraform registry readme
+* read through the [fandora-technology-edge](https://registry.terraform.io/modules/aws-ia/fandora-technology-edge/aws) terraform registry readme
-* add the `polygon-technology-edge` module to your `main.tf` file using *provision instructions* on the modules' readme page
+* add the `fandora-technology-edge` module to your `main.tf` file using *provision instructions* on the modules' readme page
 * run the `terraform init` command to install all necessary Terraform dependencies
 * provide a new certificate in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
 * make sure that the provided certificate is in the **Issued** state and take a note of the certificate's **ARN**